leonkosarev/Patient-Manager/README.md

 ### Data Structures:

-Directed graph, implemented using adjacency lists.
+Directed graph - Implemented using adjacency lists.
 An edge (x,y) will exist in the graph if and only if patient y was infected by patient x.

-Rank List – A list, where each node represents a group of patients with the same infection count and contains a list of ID numbers of those patients.
+Rank List – A list, where each node ("RankNode") represents a group of patients with the same infection count and contains a list ("PatientList") of ID numbers of those patients.

 Dynamic array – Contains the information of all patients in the system.